xsharonhe/xsharonhe/README.md

 ### Hi there 👋
 My name is Sharon, and I love exploring how technology can be used to develop data-driven business solutions.
 I fell in love with building software because I believe in technology's ability to develop creative solutions for the complex issues our society faces.
-Currently, I'm volunteering at Unitic, building a machine-learning based diagnostic tool for Tourette's Syndrome, and PuMP as a web developer.
+Currently, I'm volunteering at PuMP, as their head of technology, where I'm building their new website and creating training documents for people to break into programming, and Unitic, building a machine-learning based diagnostic tool for Tourette's Syndrome.
 - ⚡ I have experience working on full-stack web development projects, and Python for data science
-- 🌱 I’m currently delving into natural language processing (NLP) and cloud computing (e.g. GCP, AWS)
+- 🌱 I’m currently delving into natural language processing (NLP), mobile programming, and cloud computing (e.g. GCP, AWS)
 - 📫 How to reach me: sharon.he1@uwaterloo.ca
 <!--
 **xsharonhe/xsharonhe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.